rachit-ranjan16/dat_struct_py/README.md

 - Peek the top element
 - Check balanced symbols
 - Filter out all adjacent elements from the input
-- Print the elements of the Queue
+- Print the elements of the Stack

 ### Operations Supported for Queues